 - It's also averted in the case of Korea and Taiwan because they don't go further than kissing, and their relationship goes more by a mixture of Florence Nightingale Effect and Brooding Boy, Gentle Girl.

 - Very much subverted in Antichrist.
 The main character's husband thinks it's a good idea to treat her depression himself.
 She uses sex as a method of dulling the pain.
 It ends badly.

 - In the movie Baby Boy, the main character loses his temper and slaps his girlfriend, and then she starts breaking down and crying uncontrollably.
 So he picks her up, carries her to the bedroom and gives her oral sex while sad music plays.
 She forgives him and it's never mentioned again.

-- Bad Boys II: "Dammit, Mike!
-You go to therapy to resolve your issues!
-Not bang your therapist!"
+- Bad Boys II: "Mike, you go to therapy to get your issues worked out, not bang your therapist!"

 - Barbarella: Professor Ping explains to Barbarella that the reason Pygar can't fly is low morale.
 Barbarella has sex with him and he regains the ability to fly.

 - Subverted in Horrible Bosses — Kurt's attempt to "fuck the crazy out of" Julia has only temporary effects.

 - Horrendously subverted in the movie The Legend Of Hell House.
 The young female psychic thinks that by offering herself to the ghost of a tormented young man, he might know peace and move on.
 Let's just say that this does not turn out to be a romantic and cathartic experience like that one scene in Ghost (1990).
 She gets violated by the vindictive apparition, which was never a young troubled man but the ghost of the house's murderous old owner.